NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

    order of elements in an `~collections.OrderedDict` will be the same as the order of the data table columns.

-   For details on how to use this feature, see `~sbpy.data.DataClass.from_dict`.
+   For details on how to build objects from dictionaries, see `~sbpy.data.DataClass.from_dict`.

 2. Now assume that you want to build an `~sbpy.data.Ephem` object holding RA, Dec, and observation midtime for some target that you observed.
-In this case, you could provide a dictionary with lists as values to `~sbpy.data.DataClass.from_dict`, or you can use `~sbpy.data.DataClass.from_columns` as shown here:
+In this case, you can use `~sbpy.data.DataClass.from_columns` as shown here:

     >>> from sbpy.data import Ephem